Event Planning Checklist

 Gender bias and gender-neutral language; religious backgrounds, rituals and traditions; diverse racial and/or ethnic populations; needs of students with disabilities; economic limitations faced by some residents; heterosexual bias and diverse sexual orientations.

 ACPA Commission for Student Involvement (2005).
 Advisor Manual.
 Program Planning Checklist.
-Retrieved from Advisor Manual

 The most important part of any program is the planning that precedes the actual event.
 Planning often determines if the program will be successful or a failure.
 Here are some suggested steps when planning an event: